Fun Stag and Doe Game Ideas

 Check out these eight games that will help your clients fundraise while their guests have fun!

 1. Silent auctions

-Local businesses are often willing to donate gift cards, baskets, and small prizes to stag and doe parties as a method of free advertisement.
+Local businesses are often willing to donate gift cards, baskets, and small prizes to stag and doe parties for free advertising.
 Display the prizes on a table and sell ballots for each one.
 Guests enter their name in the pot for the one they like best.
 At the end of the night, draw a random name to choose a winner for each prize.
 The profits from the tickets go towards wedding costs.

 2. 50/50 draw

 At the door of the party, set up a bucket and a roll of raffle tickets.
-Give each guest the chance to enter a 50/50 draw, where the winning ticket drawn wins half of the money put into the bucket when the raffle tickets were purchased.
-The other half of the money will go to the bride and groom to help with wedding costs.
+Give each guest the chance to enter a 50/50 draw.
+The winning ticket drawn wins half of the money put into the bucket when the raffle tickets were purchased.
+The other half of the money will go toward the bride and groom to aid with wedding costs.

 3. Guessing games